Licensing Fraud Among Commercial Truck Drivers in Texas

 Licensing fraud can happen when an individual purchases a fake commercial license or when falsified trucking exams allow drivers to pass.
 Some safety experts estimate that there may be thousands of truck drivers in the United States with commercial licenses that are either fake or were acquired fraudulently.

 When a truck driver lacks the required skills and training, he or she will likely not know how to properly react to a road hazard or how to operate the truck safely, which could cause a trucking accident with catastrophic results.

-If you or a loved one has been injured in an 18-wheeler accident anywhere in Texas, contact us online or call 713-587-9668 (toll free 800-580-9121) to schedule a free initial consultation with one of our experienced 18-wheeler accident lawyers.
+If you or a loved one has been injured in an 18-wheeler accident anywhere in Texas, contact us online or call 713-396-3964 to schedule a free initial consultation with one of our experienced 18-wheeler accident lawyers.